bspeice/speice.io/_drafts/isomorphic-apps.md

 yarn install && yarn start
 ```

-...but I really wouldn't use this as a "high quality" starting point.
-It's mostly just there
+...but I wouldn't really call it a "high quality" starting point to base future work on.
+It's mostly there
-to prove that this is possible in the first place.
+to prove this is possible in the first place.
 And that's something to be proud of!
 There's a huge amount of engineering that went into showing a window with the text "It's alive!".

-There's also a lot of usability issues that prevent me from recommending anyone try using Electron and WASM
+There's also a lot of usability issues that prevent me from recommending anyone try Electron and WASM apps
 at the moment, and I think that's the more important thing to discuss.

 # Issue the First: Complicated Toolchains

 I quickly established that [wasm-bindgen] was necessary to "link" my Rust code to Javascript.
 At that point
-you've got an Electron app that starts an HTML page which fetches Javascript.
-To keep things simple, the goal
+you've got an Electron app that starts an HTML page which ultimately fetches your WASM blob.
+To keep things simple,
-was to package everything using [webpack] so that I could just load a `bundle.js` file on the page.
+the goal was to package everything using [webpack] so that I could just load a `bundle.js` file on the page.
 That decision was to be the last thing that kinda worked in this process.

 The first issue [I ran into](https://www.reddit.com/r/rust/comments/98lpun/unable_to_load_wasm_for_electron_application/)
-while attempting to link things via Webpack is a detail in the WebAssembly spec:
+while attempting to bundle everything via Webpack is a detail in the WebAssembly spec:

 > This function accepts a Response object, or a promise for one, and ...
 > **[if it] does not match the `application/wasm` MIME type**, the returned promise